Pete Murray (Australian singer-songwriter): 2005–2007: See the Sun

 Murray's third studio album, See the Sun,was released in September 2005.
 The album spawned three official singles, "Better Days", "Opportunity" and "George's Helper", while a video was made for radio single "Class A".
 Days after its release, Murray performed at the 2005 NRL grand final.
 See the Sun sold 350,000 copies.

-2008–2010:Summer at Eureka
+2008–2010: Summer at Eureka

 His fourth studio album, Summer at Eureka, was released on 17 May 2008.
-On 26 May 2008, it entered the charts at number 1 in Australia, his third consecutive chart-topping album.
+It entered the charts at number 1 in Australia, his third consecutive chart-topping album.
 The first single from the album was "You Pick Me Up", which reached number 36 on the Australian charts.
-The second single from the album, "Saving Grace", was released on 2 August 2008.
+The second single from the album, "Saving Grace", was released in July 2008.

-2011–2015:Blue Sky Blue
+2011–2015: Blue Sky Blue

 His fifth studio album, Blue Sky Blue, was released in Australia on 2 September 2011 and peaked at number 6 in Australia and was certified gold.
 In 2012, many of the songs were re-recorded with a number of the songs recorded as duets.
 This album was titled Blue Sky Blue "The Byron Sessions" and peaked at number 17 in Australia in 2013.